YZXBiz/mlops-gcp/content/02-training-operationalization.md

   ::::

 A pipeline typically goes through a series of testing and staging environments before it is released to production.
 The number of testing and staging environments varies depending on standards established in the organization.

+As illustrated in {numref}`training-operationalization-fig`, this process ensures quality and reliability through systematic validation at each stage.

 ## Continuous Integration (CI) Deep Dive